How I used a method that launches billion-dollar ideas to design my next role.

 Step 1: Think Like Amazon

-Amazon’s “working backwards” method starts with the customer — then works back to the product.
+Amazon’s “Working Backwards” method starts with the customer, then works back to the product.

-In my case: I was the product.
 My “customers” were my future stakeholders.

 I asked myself:

-· Who do I want to serve in 3–5 years?
+• Who do I want to serve in 3–5 years?

-· What can I deliver that no one else can?
+• What can I deliver that no one else can?

-· How will people feel after working with me?
+• How will people feel after working with me?

-Step 2: Write MY Future Press Release
+Step 2: Write Your Future Press Release

-The same applies and should be done for your career.
+The same should apply to your career.

 Howard Steinman Named Chief Growth Officer for Amazon Professional Services Federal Civilian Practice.